awsdocs/amazon-eks-user-guide/doc_source/cni-env-vars.md

 **Default** – None
 Specifies the number of free IP addresses that the `ipamD` daemon should attempt to keep available for pod assignment on the node\.
 For example, if `WARM_IP_TARGET` is set to 10, then `ipamD` attempts to keep 10 free IP addresses available at all times\.
 If the elastic network interfaces on the node are unable to provide these free addresses, `ipamD` attempts to allocate more interfaces until `WARM_IP_TARGET` free IP addresses are available\.
 This environment variable overrides `WARM_ENI_TARGET` behavior\.

+**`MINIMUM_IP_TARGET`** – v1\.6\.0 and later
+**Type** – Integer
+**Default** – None
+Specifies the number of total IP addresses that the `ipamD` daemon should attempt to allocate for pod assignment on the node\. `MINIMUM_IP_TARGET` behaves identically to `WARM_IP_TARGET`, except that instead of setting a target number of free IP addresses to keep available at all times, it sets a target number for a floor on how many total IP addresses are allocated\.
+ `MINIMUM_IP_TARGET` is for pre\-scaling and `WARM_IP_TARGET` is for dynamic scaling\.
+For example, suppose a cluster has an expected pod density of approximately 30 pods per node\.
+If `WARM_IP_TARGET` is set to 30 to ensure there are enough IPs initially allocated by the CNI, then 30 pods are deployed to the node\.
+The CNI will allocate an additional 30 IPs, for a total of 60, accelerating IP exhaustion in the relevant subnets\.
+If instead, `MINIMUM_IP_TARGET` is set to 30 and `WARM_IP_TARGET` to 2, after the 30 pods are deployed, the CNI would allocate an additional 2 IPs\.
+This still provides elasticity, but uses approximately half as many IPs as using `WARM_IP_TARGET` alone \(32 IP addresses versus 60 IP addresses\)\.
+This also improves reliability of the cluster by reducing the number of calls necessary to allocate or deallocate private IP addresses, which may be throttled, especially at scaling\-related times\.

 **`MAX_ENI`**
 **Type** – Integer